Let’s admit it: Traditional performance reviews are outdated.

 - Goal: Find out what this employee did well during the past year.

-- Why if fails: Reviews typically have an annual or semiannual cycle.
-But many things happen in six months, so it’s difficult to think back that far or even as far as two months ago.
+- Why it fails: Reviews typically have an annual or semiannual cycle.
+But many things happen in six months and even more in a year, so it’s difficult to think back that far (or even as far as two months ago, to be fair).

 2. What didn’t get done or what should have been done differently?

-- Goal: Find out what this employee can improve on.
+- Goal: Find out what the employee can improve on.

-- Why it fails: Since these reviews are typically tied to compensation, you can bet employees are going to be hesitant about dishing up their failures.
-So trust that employees are going to misunderstand this question and not tell the truth about their performance.
+- Why it fails: Since these reviews are typically tied to compensation, employees are going to be hesitant about dishing up their failures.
+Trust that employees are going to misunderstand this question and not tell the truth about their performance.

 3. Think about and review the competencies for your role and our company’s values.